21 DAYS. KNOWLEDGE. GROWTH. UNLIMITED POSSIBILITIES.

 Participation in an activity like this helps us to discover how racial injustice and social injustice impact our community, to connect with one another, and to identify actionable ways to dismantle racism and other forms of discrimination.

 This is an exciting opportunity to dive deep into racial equity and social justice and to set the stage for moving forward with an actionable change that helps fulfill YWCA’s mission to eliminate racism and empower women.

-YWCA South Florida’s 21-Day Racial Equity & Social Justice Challenge was made possible through a financial commitment from our first corporate champion Kaufman Rossin and making this possible for the community to participate free of charge.
+YWCA South Florida’s 21-Day Racial Equity & Social Justice Challenge was made possible through the financial commitment of our partners Univision Miami, Kaufman Rossin, FPL and BankUnited, making this possible for the community to participate free of charge.

 Thank you for standing up for equity early in this journey ahead.